adambard/learnxinyminutes-docs/kotlin.html.markdown

     fun a() { print("a") }
 }

-trait InheritanceDemoB {
+// trait members are 'open' by default trait InheritanceDemoB {
-    fun f() { print("Inheritance Demo B") } // trait members are 'open' by default fun b() { print("b") }
+    fun f() { print("Inheritance Demo B") }
+    fun b() { print("b") }
 }

 class InheritanceDemoC() : InheritanceDemoA(), InheritanceDemoB {
-    // The `override` annotaion is mandatory.
     override fun f() {
         super<A>.f() // call to A.f()
         super<B>.f() // call to B.f()
         super<A>.f() // call to A.f() again
     }

-    // an overriden method is `open` by default, except if it is made final. final override fun dummyA() { }
+    // An overridden method is `open` by default, except if it is made final. final override fun dummyA() { }
 }

+// ---- Abstract classes ----

+// An abstract member does not have an implementation.
+Thus, when some
+// class inherits an abstract member, it does not count as an implementation.
 // Abstract classes and abstract functions are open by default. abstract class InheritanceDemoAbstractClass {
-    // b is markes as abstract.
     abstract fun b()
 }

+// We can override a non-abstract open member with an abstract one. abstract class MakeAMethodAbstract : InheritanceDemoA {
+   override abstract fun f()
+}

+// ---- Companion Objects ----

+/**
+ * Kotlin has no static methods.
+Companion objects are used for cases like
+ * static factory method, so it has access to class members while not needing
+ * an available instance.
+ */

+class ClassWithCompanion {
+   companion object { } // will be called "Companion"
+}

+fun MyClass.Companion.foo() {
+   println("Hei I'm foo and I act like an static method.")
+}

+fun CompanionObjectDemo() {
+   // foo() can be called with class name only (no instance needed) ClassWithCompanion.foo();
+}

 class derivedFromAbstract: InheritanceDemoAbstractClass, InheritanceDemoB {
-    // If name of some abstract function clashes while inheriting from multiple
-    // super types, there is no need to override it as it has no implementation
-    // of its own.
-So we are not required to override `b()`.
+    // We are not required to override b()
 }

 data class Customer(val name: String, val email: String)